lraithel15133/Python-Gcode-Sender/README.md

-# Python-Gcode-Sender: A G-Code Command Line Interface
+# Python Gcode Sender: A G-Code Command Line Interface

-Python-Gcode-Sender is a command-line tool designed to interact with the Moonraker API, enabling users to send G-code commands to 3D printers controlled by the Klipper firmware.
+Python Gcode Sender is a command-line tool designed to interact with the Moonraker API, enabling users to send G-code commands to 3D printers controlled by the Klipper firmware.
 It allows users to manage a list of IP addresses or hostnames for multiple printers, select a device from the list, and send commands directly from the console.

 ## Features